 What bus card should I purchase when Visiting Malta?

 Alternatively if you are coming to visit Malta for only a short time you can purchase an EXPLORE 7 DAY TICKET which costs €21 for adults and €15 for children and will permit you to take as many bus rides as you wish for 7 consecutive days.

 If you don’t plan to use buses much you could opt for a 12 SINGLE DAY JOURNEY CARD which costs €15

-Both these cards are available to purchase from tal-linja kiosks and other authorised outlets and also online and can be used immediately.
+Both these cards are available to purchase from tal-linja kiosks, or vending machines and other authorised outlets.
+They can also be purchased online and can be used immediately.

 Malta public transport is now also providing a new card called the Explore Plus Card.
 This card gives the user 7 days of unlimited travel on public transport, including direct services from the airport and to various beaches; 2 trips on the Valletta ferry; and a full-day tour on the hop-on, hop-off buses visiting Malta’s landmarks, or a round trip to Comino by boat.